CANADIAN RED CROSS TRAINING PARTNER

-Canadian Red Cross Standard First Aid with CPR and AED training for workplace certification, school prerequisites, employment requirements, and general emergency preparedness.
+Canadian Red Cross Intermediate First Aid training, formerly Standard First Aid, for workplace certification, school prerequisites, employment requirements, and general emergency preparedness.

 Canadian Red Cross Training Partner.
 Public courses in Calgary, with select Leduc dates and private onsite training available across Alberta.

-Choose an available Standard First Aid course date below.
+Choose an available Intermediate First Aid course date below.
 Registration is completed through our secure scheduling system.

-Not sure if Standard First Aid is the right course for your workplace, school, application, or training pathway?
+Not sure if Intermediate First Aid is the right course for your workplace, school, application, or training pathway?

 Quick Course Details

-Workplace certification, school prerequisites, employment requirements, and students starting a responder pathway
+Best for: Workplace certification, school prerequisites, employment requirements, volunteer roles, and students starting a responder pathway

-In-class or blended, depending on available course dates
+Format: In-class or blended format, depending on available course dates

 Course Overview

-Standard First Aid is a comprehensive Canadian Red Cross first aid and CPR course for people who need more than basic first aid training.
+Intermediate First Aid, formerly known as the Standard First Aid course, is a Canadian Red Cross first aid and CPR course for students who need more than basic first aid training.

 This course is commonly used for workplace certification, school prerequisites, job applications, volunteer requirements, and students who want stronger emergency response skills before moving into higher-level responder training.

-In Alberta, Canadian Red Cross Standard First Aid with CPR/AED Level C is listed as Intermediate First Aid on the Alberta OHS approved first aid training agency list.
+In Alberta, this course is listed as Intermediate First Aid on the Alberta OHS approved first aid training agency list.
+It is the course level commonly required for many Alberta workplace first aid designations under the OHS Code.

 Who This Course Is For

-Standard First Aid is best for people who need a broad first aid certification for work, school, volunteering, or general emergency preparedness.
+Intermediate First Aid is best for students who need a broad first aid certification for work, school, volunteering, or general emergency preparedness.

 This course is commonly taken by: